alcstat/Sentiment-Analysis-for-Persian-Text/README.md

     ##  Positive Negative
     ##  0.9601175 0.7463026

-The logistic regression classifier accuracy on this dataset can be calculated as follow.
+The logistic regression classifier accuracy for this dataset can be calculated as follow.

 ``` r
 fitGLM = glm(Y~X[,-1],family="binomial")